trezzuri/erpnext-docs/docs/en/setting-up/personal-data-deletion.md

 ![Request for Account Deletion](/files/Screenshot 2021-12-01 at 8.53.14 PM.png)

-2. Enter the email associated with your ERPNext account.
+2. Enter the email associated with your SOMA account.
 After submitting your request, you will receive a success response.

 ![Deletion Request Success](/files/deletion-request-success.png)